Implementing the Disclosure (Scotland) Act 2020

 Changes to PVG scheme memberships

-From 1 April 2025, PVG membership will become mandatory for all regulated roles with children and protected adults.
+From 1 April 2025, PVG membership became a legal requirement for all regulated roles with children and protected adults.

 From 1 April 2026, lifetime PVG scheme membership will end.
 We're replacing this with a time limited membership.
 PVG scheme membership will last 5 years before you need to renew it.